MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 *[This event was previously named Office.ClickToRun.UniversalBootstrapper.Application.]*

-Reports the result of the end-to-end installation attempt
+This event is triggered when a user runs the Office installer to modify their Office installation.
+The data is used to report the result of the end-to-end installation attempt.

- - **ErrorCode –**    Integer value associated with an unhandled exception
+- **ErrorCode** - Integer value associated with an unhandled exception

- - **ErrorDetails –**    String that describes the location of where an unhandled exception occurred (function, file, line number, additional parameters set by the thrower)
+- **ErrorDetails** - String that describes the location of where an unhandled exception occurred (function, file, line number, additional parameters set by the thrower)

- - **ErrorMessage –**    String defined at the point where an unhandled exception was thrown, describing the nature of the failure
+- **ErrorMessage** - String defined at the point where an unhandled exception was thrown, describing the nature of the failure

- - **ErrorType –**    String describing the category of an unhandled exception
+- **ErrorType** - String describing the category of an unhandled exception

- - **ExitCode –**    Integer value associated with the result of running the bootstrapper, indicating success vs. specific types of failure
+- **ExitCode** - Integer value associated with the result of running the bootstrapper, indicating success vs. specific types of failure

 ### Office.ClickToRun.UniversalBootstrapper.CalculateParameters2